CreatibOfficiel/apaise/LANDING_PAGE_CONTENT.md

 ---

-## What Makes ShipNative Different?
+## What Makes Shipnative Different?

 ### vs. Starting from Scratch
 - ⏱ **Save 2-3 months** of boilerplate setup